Killer (Adamski song): Retrospective response

 In 2020, The Guardian ranked "Killer" number 87 in their list of "The 100 greatest UK No. 1s".
 They added, "Every part of Adamski’s production is perfectly designed: the sad chords, the funkily interrupted alien transmission of the synths, the prodding bassline with its edges almost imperceptibly corroded by acid.
 Most beautiful of all is Seal: half activist, half oracle."
-In December 1990, Melody Maker ranked it number nine in their list of "Singles of the Year", saying, "A superlative fusion single in a year in which the word "fusion" was glibly overused.
-"Killer" was 1990's postscript to Marvin Gaye's "What's Goin' On?"
+In December 1990, Melody Maker ranked it number nine in their list of "Singles of the Year", saying, "A superlative fusion single in a year in which the word 'fusion' was glibly overused.
+'Killer' was 1990's postscript to Marvin Gaye's 'What's Goin' On?'.
 Adamski's low-key techno-dub proved the perfect backdrop for Seal's mournful vocals."
+In February 2022, Classic Pop ranked "Killer" number 11 in their list of the top 40 dance tracks from the 90's.

 Music video

 The accompanying music video for "Killer" was directed by Don Searll.